campelo/documentation/drafts/azure/creating-new-claims/readme.md

 # Adding custom claims to token

 You can add custom claims to token.
-Here we'll show you how you can do it.
+Here we'll show you how you can do that.

 ## First Method